idelfrides/ijpymysql/README.md

  Follow next steps to use this package in your python project or to make a simple test and learn more.

  ### Step 1:
-Download **ijpymysql** and unpack the folder.
-Move package into your  python project.
+Install **ijpymysql** from pip
+like: pip install ijpymysql

  ### Step 2:
-Read the file README fully, or for other way, you can do it here on github repository.
+Read the file README fully, or for other way, you can do it here on github repository or on the PyPi.
 After that, take a look to understand project structure, to understand mostly, the fields of the table.
-So, in this point, you may make some changes on it or create your own table to use.
+So, in this point, you may make some changes on it or create your own table to use [I recomend you the second option].

  ### Step 3:
-If you want, you can make some modifications to the package.
-If not, so you just need to use it like I am goint to tell you next.
+Then, you may use it like I am goint to tell you next.
-Create a python file  to be a main one.
-Create a method inside that file.This goint to be, therefore the main method of your python project.
+Create a python file in root of your project, to be a main one.
+Then, create a method inside that file, that mrthod is goint to be, therefore the main method of your python project.
 So, after that follow next steps.

  ### Step 4:
 Import modules inside **ijpymysql** and python time module you gonna use in your project like this.
-* Example: from ijpymysql import ModuleMySQLdb as mdb
+* Do this: from ijpymysql import MySQLDBLib
-* Example: import time as t.
+* Do this: import time.

  ### Step 5:
-Inside the main method you have to create an object of module you goint to need imediatily or for all modules, (I recomend the first way).
+Inside the main method you have to create an object of module you goint to need imediatily or for all modules(I recomend the first way).
 Take a look a real example.
-* Example: mdbo = mdb.ModuleMySQLdb()
+* Example: mdbo = ModuleMySQLdb()

  ### Step 6:
   Call the method to set up a conection to local server
+   * Example:
-   * Example: conec, cursor = mdbo.set_conec_with_db()
+   connec, cursor = mdbo.set_connec_with_db()

     # ----------------------------------------------
-    #  set_conec_with_db()
+    #  set_connec_with_db()
     # -----
     # This method set up aconection to the localhost
-    # (local server), with na 'database' created.
-    # It need to set a DB.
-This method is only
-    # called on your main module/file, the is same
-    # used to test the 'ijpymyql' package.
+    # (local server), with an database already              # created.
+This argument is required.
+This             # method is only called on your main module/file,       # the same used to test the 'ijpymysql' package.
-    # Teturn 'conection' with db and 'cursor'
+    # Return 'connection' with db and 'cursor'
-    # to execute quireis.
+    # to execute queries.
     # ----------------------------------------------

+# TODO: i stoped here.
+Continue on step 7

  ### Step 7:
   Verify database existence.
 Make sure that db was successfuly created.
 For that, call method  verification(cursor, 'db').